EU banks watchdog says lenders ahead of liquidity rule

 Exclusion of covered bonds from the top category disappointed Denmark which has lobbied hard to get its $500 billion mortgage bond market fully accepted.

-"It is crucial to Denmark that Danish covered bonds are recognized for what they really are, strongly liquid and great assets," Danish Economic Affairs Minister Margrethe Vestager told Reuters.
+"It is crucial to Denmark that Danish covered bonds are recognised for what they really are, strongly liquid and great assets," Danish Economic Affairs Minister Margrethe Vestager told Reuters.

 The Danish branch of Nordea (NDA.ST), the Nordic region's top bank, recently said Danish banks would be forced to scale back their business significantly unless covered bonds are in the top category, though shares in Danish banks traded higher on Friday, shrugging off the news.